Springbrook Waterfalls are arguably some of the best waterfalls in South East Queensland!

 PURLING BROOK FALLS TRAIL

-The trail down to this Springbrook waterfall is clearly signposted with a number of viewpoints along the way that offer spectacular views of the Gold Coast Hinterland.
+The trail down to this Purlingbrook Falls is clearly signposted with a number of viewpoints along the way that offer spectacular views of the Gold Coast Hinterland.

 The way down to Purlingbrook Falls is a combination of concrete steps and cleared dirt trails that will lead you through the lush Gondwana Rainforest.

-There are some fun obstacles that you will encounter along the way such as hanging tree vines, flowing streams and wooden bridges that adds to your exciting Springbrook waterfalls adventure!
+There are some fun obstacles that you will encounter along the way such as hanging tree vines, flowing streams, and wooden bridges that adds to your exciting waterfalls adventure!

 WHAT TO EXPECT AT PURLING BROOK FALLS

-The trail will lead you right into the natural amphitheater at the base of these Springbrook waterfalls and from here you can explore the rocky and grassy areas on both sides of the waterfall.
+The trail will lead you right into the natural amphitheater at the base of the falls and from here you can explore the rocky and grassy areas on both sides of the waterfall.

 You can even go for a swim in the freshwater rock pools to cool off after the hike down!